Scrambled Linear Pseudorandom Number Generators: Polynomials and full period

 One of the fundamental tools in the investigation of linear transformations is the \emph{characteristic polynomial}.
-If $M$ is the matrix representing the transformation associated with a linear engine the characteristic polynomial is
+If $M$ is the $n\times n$ matrix representing the transformation associated with a linear engine the characteristic polynomial is

-The associated linear engine has \emph{full period} (i.e., maximum-length period) if and only if $P(x)$ is \emph{primitive} over $\Z/2\Z$~\cite{LiNIFFA}, that is, if $P(x)$ is irreducible and if $x$ has maximum period in the ring of polynomials over $\Z/2\Z$ modulo $P(x)$.
-By enumerating all possible parameter choices and checking primitivity of the associated polynomials we can discover all full-period generators.
+The associated linear engine has \emph{full period} (i.e., maximum-length period $2^n-1$) if and only if $p(x)$ is \emph{primitive} over $\Z/2\Z$~\cite{LiNIFFA}, that is, if $p(x)$ is irreducible and if $x$ has maximum period in the ring of polynomials over $\Z/2\Z$ modulo $p(x)$.
+By enumerating all possible parameter choices and checking primitivity of the associated polynomials we can discover all full-period linear engines.

-In particular, \emph{every bit} of a linear engine is a LFSR with characteristic polynomial $P(x)$.
-Different bits emit different outputs because they return sequences from different starting points in the orbit of the LFSR.
+In particular, every bit of a linear engine satisfies a linear recurrence with characteristic polynomial $p(x)$.
+Different bits emit different outputs because they return sequences from different starting points in the orbit of the recurrence.

-The \emph{weight} of $P(x)$ is the number of terms in $P(x)$, that is, the number of nonzero coefficients.
-It is considered a good property for linear engine of this kind\footnote{Technically, the criterion applies \emph{to the LFSR represented by the characteristic polynomial}.
-The behavior of a linear engine, however, depends also on the relationships among its $w$ bits, so the degree criterion must always be weighed against other evidence.} that the weight is close to half the degree, that is, that the polynomial is neither too sparse nor too dense~\cite{ComHCRBS}.
+The \emph{weight} of $p(x)$ is the number of terms in $p(x)$, that is, the number of nonzero coefficients.
+It is considered a good property for a linear engine of this kind\footnote{Technically, the criterion applies to the linear recurrence represented by the characteristic polynomial.
+The behavior of a linear engine, however, depends also on the relationships among all its state bits, so the degree criterion must always be weighed against other evidence.} that the weight is close to half the degree, that is, that the polynomial is neither too sparse nor too dense~\cite{ComHCRBS}.